Claye Beams: AFL career

 Beams made his debut against Fremantle in Round 1 at the Gabba, with 13 disposals.
 He played five of the first seven games of the season before breaking his foot and did not play for the remainder of the year.

 Beams played in the round 1 victory against Melbourne and was rewarded the round 1 nomination for the 2012 AFL Rising Star for tagging Brent Moloney out of the game, whilst still collecting 25 possessions himself.
 He was the first Lion to be nominated since Jack Redden in 2010.

-In October 2017, Beams was delisted by Brisbane, but was later recruited as a rookie in Brisbane.
+In October 2017, Beams was delisted by Brisbane, but was later redrafted as a rookie.

 In September 2018, Beams was delisted again by Brisbane.

-Claye is the husband of superstar Shelby "Shelbs" Beams.